input-output-hk/plinth-static-analyzer-research/audits/Plinth.md

 ## MuesliSwap

-**Description**
+**Auditor**: MLabs

-From: MLabs To: MuesliSwapTeam
+**Auditee**: MuesliSwapTeam

-**Summary:** MuseliSwap's DEX is based on a decentralized version of the traditional order book style exchange used in stock markets.
+**Description**: MuseliSwap's DEX is based on a decentralized version of the traditional order book style exchange used in stock markets.
 Users submit trades to a smart contract and decentralized matchmakers scan the blockchain to settle trades, charging a small fee to do so.

-**Findings**
+### Findings

 **Relevant**

 - **MSW-B01.
 Dangerous Use of unstableMakeIsData:** Using unstableMakeIsData assigns constructor indices based on declaration order, which can change unpredictably and break deployed contracts.
-Detectable pattern: usage of unstableMakeIsData function
+<ins>Detectable pattern</ins>: usage of unstableMakeIsData function

 **May be relevant**

 - **MSW-A01.
 Double Satisfaction Attack:** Validator aggregates payment outputs by checking only recipient's address without verifying uniqueness.
 Allows attackers to satisfy multiple orders with single payment by batching orders from the same creator.
-Detectable pattern: value aggregation filtering by address without datum uniqueness check [DOUBLE-SATISFACTION]
+<ins>Detectable pattern</ins>: value aggregation filtering by address without datum uniqueness check [DOUBLE-SATISFACTION]

 **Not relevant**